mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 ### Set up additional JVBs for more video-conferences (optional)

-By default, a single JVB ([Jitsi VideoBridge](https://github.com/jitsi/jitsi-videobridge)) is deployed on the same host as the Matrix server.
+By default, a single JVB ([Jitsi VideoBridge](https://github.com/jitsi/jitsi-videobridge)) is deployed on the same host as the main server.
 To allow more video-conferences to happen at the same time, you'd need to provision additional JVB services on other hosts.

 These settings below will allow you to provision those extra JVB instances.
 The instances will register themselves with the Prosody service, and be available for Jicofo to route conferences too.